Spanish terms of endearment ❤️❤️❤️

 – dear, darling

 A common everyday expression in many Latin American countries.
-One will often see Juan or Juana for example in a written or typed letter.
-It’s the same as “Dear John”, but people use as a sign of expression just as someone might say “thank you, dear” in English.
+One will often see Querido Juan or Juana for example in a written or typed letter.
+It’s the same as “Dear John”, but people use querido as a sign of expression just as someone might say “thank you, dear” in English.

 ricitos – curly